 Processing of information in Norid’s database

-We have a published a separate document (in Norwegian only), where we describe in more detail how organization and person data is collected, stored, processed and published.
+We have a published a separate document, where we describe in more detail how organization and person data is collected, stored, processed and published.
 This document also describes the rules and regulations for usage of this data by third parties.

 The data processor for this service is UNINETT Norid AS, Norid for short.
 Norid runs the .no registry and maintains the database for all Internet domains under .no.
 The service is regulated by the Domain Name Regulations and is supervised by the Norwegian Post and Telecommunications Authority.
 Norid is not a public administrative agency, and the allocation of domain names is based on private law rules.